Face-to-face consultations temporarily suspended:

 There are over 800 species of ticks in the world, which together transmit a wide range of bacterial, viral, protozoal and allergic diseases.

 Essentially, they fall into two main types: hard ticks (700 species) and soft ticks (170 spp.)
-They all need a warm, humid (micro-) climate in order to grow.
+They all need a relatively warm, humid (micro-) climate in order to grow.

 Hard ticks (Ixodidae)

-Because hard ticks are attracted by movement and shade rather than by scent, insect repellents such as DEET have relatively little effect.
+Most hard ticks are attracted by movement and shade rather than by scent, so insect repellents such as DEET have relatively little effect.
 The only sure way to prevent them reaching your nether regions is to tuck your trousers into your socks and your shirt into your trousers.
-You should also be very careful squatting in a skirt among long grass/bracken etc., as this provides a classical opportunity for hard ticks.
+You should also be very careful squatting in a skirt among long grass/bracken etc., as this provides a classical opportunity for jumping hard ticks.

 Tick-borne encephalitis (TBE)

 TBE virus is a flavivirus, related to Japanese encephalitis, yellow fever and dengue.
-The risk area forms a broad belt from Eastern France and Southern Norway in the west through to Kamchatka in the east.
+The risk area forms a broad belt from France and Southern Norway in the west through to Kamchatka in the east.
 Three geographical subtypes have been identified, each with its own species of tick vector.
 The disease outcomes vary from west to east, with a case fatality of around 0.5% in Western Europe through to 20% in Eastern Siberia.

 Soft ticks (Argasidae)